Revelation 14

 firstfruits- the beginnings of a greater harvest.

-Christ is called "the firstfruits of them that slept" being the first of many to rise from the dead.
-So, during the tribulation, the 144,000 are the first to repent.
-But in the end, "all Israel shall be saved".
+The Lamb, Jesus Christ, who died for our sins, is called "the firstfruits of them that slept" being the first of many to rise from the dead.
+So, during the tribulation (after the close of the Church Age), the 144,000 are the first Jewish people to repent and receive their Messiah.
+But in the end, "all Israel shall be saved."

 14:5 And in their mouth was found no guile:

-In any case, the character of their witness was in marked contrast to the deceptive signs & lying wonders of the beasts. cp.
-2Cor 4:1-2
+• Being sincere in speech, they bore witness to the Truth, in stark contrast to the deceptive signs & lying wonders of the beasts. cp.
+2Cor 4:1-4

 for they are without fault before the throne of God.